deb’s new york

 - Every.
 Single.
 Thing.
 On the menu at Empellón Cocina — pistachio guacamole, roasted carrots with mole poblano and yogurt, asparagus with almonds and chorizo, chicken meatballs with masa polenta, tiny ribs… — manages to be more awesome than the last.
 I am in love.
 And their margarita, barely sweetened with agave nectar and flavored with smoked sea salt, was the best I’d ever had.

 - Hear, hear for tiny cakes!
 Although I wish I had the ability to bake perfect cakes for every single birthday that passes, I still miss some and for one, I was overjoyed to find stunning 4-inch layer cakes at Blackhound.
 They make 4-, 6- and 9-inch versions of each of their cakes and the smallest one is perfect for two indulgent people, four cute slices, or six to eight “slivers.”
 The chocolate-marzipan is my family’s new favorite.
+[Sadly, this place has since closed, despite our better efforts to be its sole benefactor.
+Fortunately, they have other locations.]

 - Although my husband still calls it the “hipster steak house,” he now wants to go back to St. Anselm every weekend after trying their steak for two.
 I think their grilled artichokes are one of the universe’s most perfect dishes and our waiter was the kind you always hope you get, one who knows enough about wine that they can steer you to a better, less expensive choice that becomes an instant favorite.